7 steps for creating staffing strategies that work

 By leveraging such reports, and analyzing these patterns, this allows you to plan ahead to address potential gaps and plan accordingly.

 For a successful staffing and people strategy, you first need to understand the skills, experience and resources required to achieve your business goals.
 To maximize the efficiency of the recruitment process, you also need to consider the timeline of activities required to fulfil each role, and plan accordingly.

 You’ll need to analyze further data to establish this, and this is where People Science can help further.
 For example, what roles do you need?
 How long does it typically take to recruit them?
-How many candidates do you need to contact to realistically find the right one?
 What’s the time frame for induction and ramping up to full productivity?
 Your existing workforce data will provide useful insights that you can use as a benchmark.

 With the current workforce picture complete, it’s a good idea to build a long-term staffing plan for the next five to 10 years.

-This needs to be done alongside the business owners.
+This needs to be done alongside your executive leadership team, owners or shareholders.
 They will need to share the long-term vision for the company so you can factor in if there’s going to be a company restructure or any future acquisitions that will bring new or different staffing needs to the business.

 Also work into the projection succession planning as different employees get promoted during the course of the next five to 10 years – as well as which departments are going to become vital to the future success of the company and therefore likely to expand in size.